michaelhmiv/Sportfolio-Replit/replit.md

 CRITICAL RULE: Never use mock, sample, or placeholder data under any circumstances.
 All data must come from live API sources (MySportsFeeds).
 If API data is unavailable, show empty states or loading indicators - never fabricate data.

+**MARKET DATA INTEGRITY RULE:** Market prices must ONLY be derived from actual executed trades.
+Never display fabricated bid/ask prices, market values, or price histories.
+If no trades have occurred, show an explicit empty state (e.g., "No trades yet" or "Price not established").
+The current market value is ALWAYS the most recent trade price - nothing else.
+This applies to both player shares and premium shares.

 ## System Architecture

 ### Frontend